WomensLaw serves and supports all survivors.

 What is the National Crime Information Center (NCIC) Registry?
 Who has access to it?

-Before moving to Kentucky, the state that issued your protection order may already have entered your order into the NCIC.
-If not, your order may be entered into the NCIC once your order is registered in Kentucky.1 All law enforcement officials have access to the NCIC database, but the information is encrypted so outsiders cannot access it.
+The state that issued your protection order may already have entered it into the NCIC when you got it.
+If not, your order can be entered into the NCIC if you register it in Kentucky.1 All law enforcement officials have access to the NCIC database, but the information is encrypted so outsiders cannot access it.2

 How do I register my protection order in Kentucky?

 In order to register (authenticate) your out-of-state order in Kentucky, you can file a certified copy of your order in district court or circuit court.
-A certified copy generally has a court seal or stamp and a signature on it from the clerk or judge.
-If you do not have a certified copy, you can still file it in court.1 See Can I register my protection order if I do not have a certified copy? for more information.
+A certified copy generally has a court seal or stamp, and the signature of the clerk or judge.
+If you don’t have a certified copy, see Can I register my protection order if I do not have a certified copy? for more information.

-Your order will then be presented to the district judge or circuit judge, who will read over the order and add any information that is necessary for entry into the Law Information Network of Kentucky system (LINK system), which is a statewide database of protection orders in Kentucky that all law enforcement officers have access to.
-A law enforcement officer will check the LINK system when enforcing your order, which is why it is helpful to make sure that your order is registered in this system.1 Once your order has been reviewed by the judge and entered into the LINK system, it will be considered authenticated and you will receive a certified copy of the affidavit that declares your order authenticated.2 Your order can then be enforced in any county in Kentucky, just as if it were a Kentucky domestic violence order.
+Your order will then be presented to the judge.
+S/he will read over it and add any information that is necessary for entry into the Law Information Network of Kentucky (LINK) system.
+LINK is a statewide database of protection orders in Kentucky that all law enforcement officers have access to.
+If you need to enforce your order, officers will check the LINK system to help make sure it is valid.1 That’s why it can be helpful to register your order in Kentucky.

-To find a courthouse near you, go to our KY Courthouse Locations page.
+To find a courthouse near you, go to our Kentucky Courthouse Locations page.

 If you need help registering your protection order, you can contact a local domestic violence organization in Kentucky for assistance.
-You can find contact information for organizations in your area here on our KY Advocates and Shelters page.
+You can find contact information for organizations in your area on our Kentucky Advocates and Shelters page.

 Do I have to register my protection order in Kentucky in order to get it enforced?

-Kentucky state law gives full protection to an out-of-state protection order as long as you can show the officer a copy of the order and can truthfully tell the officer that you believe the order is still in effect.
-It does not have to be entered into the state or federal registry in order to be enforced by a Kentucky police officer, but the officer does need to believe that the order has not expired.1
+Kentucky state law gives full protection to an out-of-state protection order as long as you can show the officer a copy of the order and truthfully say that you believe it is still in effect.
+Your order does not have to be entered into the state or federal registry in order to be enforced by a Kentucky police officer, but the officer does need to believe that the order has not expired.1

 Can I register my protection order if I do not have a certified copy?

-If this your order does expire, you may be able file for a Kentucky domestic violence order if you qualify.
-You may want to get in touch with a local domestic violence organization in Kentucky for help with this process.
-You can find contact information for local organizations on our KY Advocates and Shelters page.
+If your order does expire, you may be able file for a Kentucky protective order if you qualify.
+A local domestic violence organization may be able to help with this process.
+You can find contact information for local organizations on our Kentucky Advocates and Shelters page.

 Will the abuser be notified if I register my protection order?